tanaypratap/mentorship-karona/README.md

 ### if you're a student or student group representative
 If you need a session with mentors raise an issue.
-- Please fill the issue according to the [template](https://github.com/tanaypratap/mentorship-karona/blob/master/.github/ISSUE_TEMPLATE/mentorship-session-request.md).
+- Please fill the issue according to the [template](https://github.com/tanaypratap/mentorship-karona/blob/master/.github/ISSUE_TEMPLATE/mentorship-session-request.md)
-- Based on your requirements one or more mentors will contact by commenting on the issue.
+- Based on your requirements one or more mentors will contact by commenting on the issue
+- Once event session is scheduled kinldy update the details inside `EVENTS.md` file.

 ### if you're a mentor
 If you're someone who wants to mentor student groups.